shipclojure/simulflow/README.md

-# voice-fn - Real-time Voice AI Pipeline Framework
+# simulflow - Real-time Voice AI Pipeline Framework

-`voice-fn` is a Clojure framework for building real-time voice AI applications using a data-driven, functional approach.
+`simulflow` is a Clojure framework for building real-time voice AI applications using a data-driven, functional approach.
 Built on top of `clojure.core.async.flow`, it provides a composable pipeline architecture for processing audio, text, and AI interactions with built-in support for major AI providers.

 This project's status is **_experimental_**.
 Expect breaking changes.